Hon Wave Mesh High-Back (HVL702) Review

 Our Analysis and Test Results

 Our first round of tests for these products looked at how comfortable each of these chairs is to sit in, focusing on their seat, backrest, and armrests, and overall impressions.
 We also rated our comfort level after sitting in each chair for a set amount of time.
 Our judges had mixed feelings about this chair, bestowing an average score for a so-so overall performance.
 We found the backrest and the armrests to be about average.
 The armrests definitely felt a little cheap to us and were on the smaller side, offering a bit less support than we would have liked.
 The padding for the arms is also on the firmer side.

 Our next series of assessments looked at how versatile each office chair is based on the amount of adjustability offered.
 Unfortunately, the New Wave Mesh didn't score too highly in this regard, earning it a score well below average.
 Starting with the backrest, this chair doesn't offer any sort of adjustable lumbar support.
-In fact, it barely offers any lumbar support at all in our opinion.
+In fact, it barely offers any lumbar support at all, in our opinion.
 It doesn't offer multiple tilt limiters, with only a single catch that forces the chair to remain in the upright position.
 All in all, this chair definitely subscribes to a one-size-fits-all mentality when it comes to the backrest.

 The armrests offer a bit more adjustability but not by much.
-You can adjust their height up and down but you are unable to adjust their width or angle.
+You can adjust their height up and down, but you cannot adjust their width or angle.
 This is a bit of a disappointment, as we found the armrests to be a bit on the wider side and would have liked to be able to adjust them to be narrower.
 The seat is also almost completely fixed.
 You can't change the seat pan depth, and it is still fairly high even on its lowest setting.
 However, we did like that the reclining tension knob is easy to turn and easy to access from a normal sitting position.

 Our next set of evaluations looked at how durable we found each of these office chairs, awarding points based on our overall impression and the included warranty.
 The New Wave Mesh did considerably better in this metric, earning one of the better scores of the group.
 This chair is quite solid and sturdy for the most part.
 We didn't have to force anything during the assembly process and saw a minimal number of negative reviews.
-The back of this chair is mesh so we could see damage occurring if it came in contact with anything sharp or stretching over time.
+The back of this chair is mesh, so we could see damage occurring if it came in contact with anything sharp or stretching over time.
 This is really only the part of this chair that gave us any cause for concern.

 The manufacturer also includes a significant warranty period of 5-12 years depending on the component, with more details on their website.